 New IEP Students and Required Documents

-Every new student must check in with the Office of Admissions, Registration and Client Services (ARC) and submit the information listed above.
+Every new student - who is in the U.S. on an IEP I-20 - must check in with the Office of Admissions, Registration and Client Services (ARC) and submit the information listed above.
 ALL other forms, pictures, proof of insurance, or other documents that have been requested are submitted to the IEP Student Life office.

 Maintaining Your F-1 Visa Status